awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_SCHEMA.md

 ## Example<a name="r_DROP_SCHEMA-example"></a>

 The following example deletes a schema named S\_SALES\.
-This example uses RESTRICT as a safety mechanism so that the schema will not be deleted if it contains any objects\.
-In this case, you would need to delete the schema objects before deleting the schema\.
+This example uses RESTRICT as a safety mechanism so that the schema is not deleted if it contains any objects\.
+In this case, you need to delete the schema objects before deleting the schema\.

 ```
 drop schema s_sales restrict;